UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Acknowledging_RC_Systems.md

 services, please use the terms below, especially the "*service*@UCL" label, so that we can easily search for them.

-## Legion
+## Kathleen

-"The authors acknowledge the use of the UCL Legion High Performance Computing Facility (Legion@UCL), and associated support services, in the completion of this work."
+"The authors acknowledge the use of the UCL Kathleen High Performance Computing Facility (Kathleen@UCL), and associated support services, in the completion of this work."

 ## Myriad